October 27, 2014, Israel

 You might ask, ten thousand books?
 He must have been a wealthy man.

-But let me tell you, he was wealthy in wisdom, in kindness, in piety and in generosity but not in money.
+But let me tell you, he was wealthy in wisdom, in kindness, in piety and in generosity but certainly not in money.

 The family suffered through periods of severe poverty but they never felt poor.
 As my grandmother would say, there were times where there was hardly enough money for food but there was always money for books.
+And there was always time to study.

 You see to my grandfather books were life.
 There was no life without the precious books.